awsdocs/aws-control-tower-guide/doc_source/related-information.md

 + To enable multi\-account capabilities for these related AWS services, you must enable trusted access\.
 For more information, see [Using AWS Organizations with other AWS services](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html)\.
 **Note**
 Remember that AWS SSO, AWS Config, and AWS CloudTrail are set up for you in AWS Control Tower and fully integrated\.
 You do not need to modify your trusted access or delegated administration settings for these services\.
 + Some AWS services available through AWS Organizations can use delegated administration, including AWS Systems Manager and AWS Firewall Manager\.
 For more information, see [Configuring a Delegated Administrator](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-setup-delegated-administrator.html), and [Enabling a delegated administrator account for Firewall Manager](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-fms.html#integrate-enable-da-fms)\.
+Also see this video, [Set up security groups with AWS Firewall Manager](https://docs.aws.amazon.com/controltower/latest/userguide/firewall-setup-walkthrough.html)\.

 ## AWS Marketplace solutions<a name="aws-marketplace-solutions"></a>